SpareCores/sc-www/src/assets/articles/metaflow-resource-tracker.md

 ## Roadmap

-The resource tracker is living its early days, and we have plans to extend it with many more open-source and some centrally managed enterprise features as well, including
+The resource tracker is still in its early stages, with a lot of potential, and we plan to extend it with additional open-source and some centrally managed enterprise features, including:

 - A 360° dashboard to track historical resource usage for all your steps, complete with anomaly annotations, future trend predictions, and tailored